Three Types of Skin Cancer

 The most frequently occurring form of skin cancer.
 BCCs develop in the deepest layer of the epidermis.
 They often look like open sores, red patches, pink growths, shiny lumps or scars and almost never spread or metastasize beyond the original tumor site.
 Sun exposure is the primary cause of BCCs.

-The most aggressive, deadliest and least common skin cancer, develops in cells called melanocytes which produce melanin which gives the skin a tan or brown color.
+The most aggressive, deadliest and least common skin cancer, develops in cells called melanocytes which produce melanin gives the skin a tan or brown color.
 Ultraviolet light exposure from the sun or other sources such as tanning beds can produce damage that causes tumors to develop in the melanocytes.
 If caught early melanoma is curable but it is also the most likely skin cancer to spread to other parts of the body.

 Use the ABCDE Guide to examine your skin for suspicious lesions with asymmetry (A), border irregularity (B), color variability (C), diameter greater than 6 mm (D), and evolution or change (E).